 Employment.
 With proper treatment, people with epilepsy can do just about any job safely and effectively.
 But, certain jobs in which there is a high risk to public safety may not be an option.
 Epilepsy is covered under the Americans with Disabilities Act.
 This law prohibits discrimination against people with epilepsy and other disabilities.

 Coping with discrimination and stigma.
 Children and adults with epilepsy may face discrimination and struggle to overcome the stigma associated with this neurological condition.
 Help educate family, friends, co-workers, and classmates on your condition.
 Let them know what to expect and how to help during a seizure.

 Education.
 Children with epilepsy may be entitled to special services under the Individuals with Disabilities Education Act (IDEA).
 Working closely with the child’s teacher and school nurse will help improve management of epilepsy at school.
 It’s important for parents of children with epilepsy to balance safety and fun.
 Allow your child to have some age-appropriate independence and participate in sports and other activities at school, when possible.

 Driving.
 Each state has different driving laws for people with epilepsy.
 Licensing may depend on how severe seizures are and how well they are controlled.
 Consider public transportation where it is available.
 If you continue to have absence seizures, it may not be safe for you to drive.

 Support and online resources.
-You may feel alone in dealing with day-to-day life with epilepsy, but be assured that many others (1 in 26 people) have epilepsy.
-You can find local support groups through your doctor or local hospital.
-Many online resources provide tools and tips for managing this condition.
-Online, social media support groups bring together people from all over the world who are managing their epilepsy to provide support and encouragement.
+You may feel alone in dealing with day-to-day life with epilepsy, but be assured that many people have epilepsy.
+You can find local support groups through your healthcare provider or local hospital.
+Many online resources give tools and tips for managing this condition.
+Online social media support groups bring together people from all over the world who are managing their epilepsy.
+These groups provide support and encouragement.

-If you have trouble managing your absence seizures, you may want to work more closely with your doctor to find a better way to treat them.
+If you have trouble managing your absence seizures, you may want to work more closely with your healthcare provider to find a better way to treat them.

 Key points about absence seizures